 We have seen some excellent B2C examples like Mercedes-Benz marketing cars, which fit both margin and audience.
 Also, several financial services companies have been quite successful too.

 However, if you are in the B2B sector, then LinkedIn Advertising is well placed to support this pursuit.

 As with any social media platform, the foundation needs to be right to maximise your return and efforts.
-You want to be systematic on how you approach this, and below I will cover a checklist of areas that need to be completed.
+You want to be systematic in how you approach this, and below I will cover a checklist of areas that need to be completed.

 Dedicated Company Page - This is where you establish your content distribution hub.
-This should be filled out entirely and link back to your home website.
+This should be filled out entirely and linked back to your home website.
 Every employee should be invited to follow along.

 Your graphic at the top should include your brand, and exactly what you do.
 The benefit you bring to those who use your services, and your timeline must consist of informative, relevant, and helpful content.
 This is the content you create as a demonstration of your thought leadership in a particular domain.

 The typical LinkedIn user will go to your LinkedIn Company Page, and consciously decide whether or not to follow you.
 If you are not clear on the value you bring, and what you stand for, you can not expect to build a follower base quickly.